84% of revenue from exports: what that actually requires

 Gulf and the US

-The UAE, Saudi Arabia and Bahrain frequently require Kosher or Halal certification on top of organic.
-That is a separate process, and it justified our Kosher certification in 2024.
+The UAE, Saudi Arabia and Bahrain frequently require Kosher or Halal on top of organic.
+That is a separate process.
+It justified our Kosher certification in 2024.

 In the US, FDA registration and USDA NOP were prerequisites.
 Without them, shipments get held at customs.
 Now that they are in order, we can respond to American tenders.